 - Clean and disinfect objects you touch daily.

-- First, call medical care if you start noticing coronavirus symptoms: cough, fever or shortness of breath.
+- Call medical care if you start noticing coronavirus symptoms: cough, fever or shortness of breath.

 In addition to these CDC recommendations, consider limiting your travel to public places or using public transportation even if you’re not sick.
 If you become ill, avoid public areas entirely.

 You may pass the entry requirements if you’re coming from a country not seeing widespread cases of the coronavirus.
-However, you can expect specific requirements and quarantine if you’re coming from a country with a Level 3 travel advisory or higher.
+However, you can expect specific requirements and quarantine if you’re coming from a country considered high-risk by the CDC or Department of State.

 Consider rebooking your travel for a later date with travel insurance coverage, so you can enjoy the full benefits of trip protection.